wolfy-42/simu-documentation/documentation/05_User_Guide.md

 6. Pass/Fail aggregation result
 7. Code Coverage aggregation result - scans all _result_rtl_ folders and merges all coverages and reports the aggregate result

-### 5.1.5 Simulator Vendor Specific Configurations
+### 5.1.5 HDL Simulator Vendor Specific Configurations

 Simulator vendor specific configurations are captured in the dedicated files, one per vendor, located in _dev/sim/scripts_config/_: